CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

 #### Step 2: Triggering On-Box Python Scripts with IOS XE Embedded Event Manager

-In this step, we will configure Embedded Event Manager to run a Python script residing on-box in Guest Shell in response to an event.
+In this step, you will configure Embedded Event Manager to run a Python script residing on-box in Guest Shell in response to a condition.

 1. Establish an SSH connection to the IOS XE device `csr1` by double clicking the CSR1 PuTTY icon on the desktop: